 Puree up these babies and use them as a hair treatment.
 Leave in for 15 minutes and then wash out for strong, healthy hair.
 You can also toss them in oil and salt and pepper and whazz in the air fryer or oven until super crispy for potato peel chips!
 Yummo.

 ♥ Vanilla Pods

 I am lucky enough to have loads of vanilla pods from bulk buying.
 After using them in a recipe, I save them in a jar and re-use them by infusing in milk to make a drink or custard, adding to a pot of tea to make a vanilla flavoured tea, adding to a jar of rapadura sugar to make vanilla sugar.
-Yum.
+Heavenly.

 ♥ Apple Peels and Cores